tschaub/suite/docs/styler/getting-started.rst

        *Saving or canceling a style rule*

-    .. warning:: Styler does not yet support vendor options in SLDs.
-Saving a Style will overwrite any such saved options.
+    .. warning:: Selecting :guilabel:`Save` will automatically overwrite the existing SLD for that layer, including any vendor options.

 #.
 To add or delete a style rule, select the :guilabel:`Add new` or :guilabel:`Delete Selected`
     buttons on the bottom of the Layer Legend.